 Your 50th (or 55th, or 60th) is a milestone worth celebrating, meaning the “gift pressure” is on.
 What do you want to get?
 What do you want to do?
-Here, some ideas to forward to family and friends, or better yet, treat yourself to.
+Here, some ideas to forward to family and friends, or better yet, treat yourself to that won’t break the budget.

 1. A Scrapbook of Memories: One of the best gifts I ever got was from my sister who sent out notes to family and friends asking them to write a funny story, memory or event, ideally with a photo attached.
 (You can even go with the “50 Things I Love About You” theme.)
 She then put it together, along with her own heartwarming messages and surprised me with a gorgeous keepsake book.
 You can take this idea a step forward by creating a video montage or slideshow on your computer.
 Just be careful what you upload to YouTube!